 1- Adding endpoints / SocialCasts

-Currently, LiveScale only supports YouTube or “Custom” type of platforms for 360 video streaming.
+Currently, LiveScale supports VR streaming to YouTube, Facebook, Web/mobile (through their LiveScale Player) or “Custom” type of platforms for 360 video streaming.
 They are working towards supporting other social channels.

 To add a new endpoint, click on “New SocialCast”.
-A pop-up screen allows you to connect your social accounts or create a custom endpoint (your website, a third-party player…).
+A pop-up screen allows you to connect your social accounts or create a custom endpoint (a third-party platform…).